-The interim and final study reports will be submitted to the relevant regulatory agencies.
+The annual interim and final study reports will be submitted to the relevant regulatory agencies.
 Submissions to scientific congresses and/or to peer-reviewed journals are planned.
-Additionally, this study will be disclosed and registered in the European Union electronic register of Post-Authorisation Studies (EU PAS Register).
+Additionally, this study will be disclosed and registered in the Heads of Medicines Agencies-European Medicines Agency (HMA-EMA) catalogue of real-world data sources and studies.